 - Neglecting Hygiene: Clean the area thoroughly with an alcohol wipe before injecting, and dispose of needles safely.

-Expert Recommendation: Which Site is Better for You?
+Expert Recommendation: Which Site Is Better for You?

 Ultimately, the best site for you will depend on your body type, lifestyle, and personal preferences.
 If you’re unsure, consider rotating between the abdomen and thigh to see which feels more comfortable and provides better results.
 Dr. Lauren Nawrocki at Green Relief Health can help guide you in making the best decision based on your specific needs.